-All students with a major in human development and family studies must take the following courses as part of the University core requirements:
+All students with a major in the Department of Human Development and Family Studies must take the following courses as part of the University core requirements:

 & BSC 115 or